Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/fujisawa-smart-town-jpn/index.md

 <!--  Identify at least one financing scheme being used in this project or plan.
 About 100 words is probably a good length for this. -->

+**Financing Scheme**.
 The town was initially built from a $500 million (USD) investment in a public-private partnership between Panasonic, other members of the Fujisawa SST Council, and the Fujisawa government.
 While limited information is publicly available, the town has recouped real estate investment from housing sales.
 It continues to make money by investing in town management services and excess energy sales, which generate recurring income for the town and Panasonic.
 This recurring income has allowed for the planning and development of town expansions and new infrastructure.
 Panasonic continues to make small investments in the town each year, prioritizing investments that will last a long time, such as weather-resistant and durable solar panels.

 ## Outcomes